2nd Conference on clinical guidelines

 2nd Invitational Conference on clinical guidelines

-Implementation of clinical guidelines: improving the quality of physical therapy care within chronic disease management
+Implementation of clinical guidelines: improving the quality of physical therapy care within chronic disease management Introduction

 During the annual congress of the Royal Dutch Society for Physical Therapy (KNGF) in Amsterdam on 1 December 2010, an invitational conference was organized for members of the European Region of WCPT.
 The theme of the conference was: ‘Implementation of clinical guidelines: improving the quality of physical therapy care within chronic disease management’.
 In 2006 ER-WCPT organized the first invitational conference to set out strategy for development of clinical guidelines.
 The focus of this second conference was implementation of clinical guidelines to improve the quality of physical therapy care.
 Implementation of innovations requires a solid and structured strategy to change clinical practice.
 Around 40 participants from many different members of ER-WCPT attended the conference.
 The conference was coordinated and chaired by Philip van der Wees, being one the activities of the Professional Issues working group of ER-WCPT.